Dr. Hannes Swoboda was a member of the European Parliament from 1996 to 2014, serving on 15 committees and in 11 delegations.

 Nikos Efthymiadis is a significant figure in the industrial and business community of Northern Greece and an active supporter of initiatives aimed at establishing closer ties between Southeast European peoples.
-President of the Greek Non-Governmental Organisation, the Association for Democracy in the Balkans, he performed a major role in the setting up of the Center.
-Efthymiadis is a Board member of the Southeast European Cooperative Initiative (SECI), and Co-Chairman of HELLASPRO.
+President of the Greek Non-Governmental Organisation, the Association for Democracy in the Balkans, he performed a major role in the setting up of the CDRSEE and has served as its Vice Chair since its inception.
+Mr Efthymiadis is a Board member of the Southeast European Cooperative Initiative (SECI), and Co-Chairman of HELLASPRO.

 The President of the Efthymiadis Group of companies and Managing Director of K. + N. Efthymiadis S.A., he is also President of a cluster of smaller companies based in and around Thessaloniki.
-In addition to his own business concerns, Mr. Efthymiadis has been President of the Federation of Industries of Northern Greece (1993-1997); the Technology Park of Thessaloniki; and the Development Agency for Private Utilities of Northern Greece.
-Mr. Efthymiadis is a board member of several organisations including the Hellenic Bank of Industrial Investments; the Chamber of Industry and Commerce; the Businessmen's Cultural Society of Northern Greece and the Foundation of Thracian Art and Tradition.
+He has been President of the Federation of Industries of Northern Greece (1993-1997); the Technology Park of Thessaloniki; and the Development Agency for Private Utilities of Northern Greece.
+He is also a board member of several financial and cultural organisations.

 Rigas D. Tzelepoglou